Rankings

 Master of Business Administration

-This historically black university located in Washington, D.C. is a privately funded, federally chartered institution.
+This historically black university located in Washington, DC is a privately funded, federally chartered institution.
 It was founded in 1867 and now comes with more than 10,000 undergraduate and graduate students from diverse fields of study.

 Among Howard’s MBA opportunities, students learn to solve problems, make decisions, and manage business situations ethically.
 A prominent component of the applied curriculum is the integration of real-world business questions and settings, as well as the possibility of international immersion.